numpy/numpy/doc/source/index.rst

 sorting, selecting, I/O, discrete Fourier transforms, basic linear algebra, basic statistical operations, random simulation and much more.

+NumPy fully supports an object-oriented approach, starting, once again, with ndarray.
+For example, ndarray is a class, possessing numerous methods and attributes.
+Many of its methods are mirrored by functions in the outer-most NumPy namespace, allowing the programmer to code in whichever paradigm they prefer.
+This flexibility has allowed the NumPy array dialect and NumPy ndarray class to become the de-facto language of multi-dimensional data interchange used in Python.

 .. grid:: 2